ak021/ak-js-bits-and-pieces/round-3/html/index.md

 - **Head:** head element is a container for metadata, it contains information related to the webpage, such as title, styles , script, meta tags
 - **meta:** html meta tag gives metadata or information about the html document. it includes information like

   - characterset
   - keywords
   - viewport settings
+  - author of the document

-    meta tags are not visible on the webpage
+    _meta tags are not visible on the webpage_

 ```html
 <head>